majohdezo/VFXScripting/README.md

 ### Libraries used
 ```
-numpy: pip install numpy
-matplotlib: pip install matplotlib
+PySide2: pip install PySide2
-ffmpeg: pip install ffmpeg
+Shiboken2: pip install shiboken2

 ```

-In order to use ffmpeg you need to also install the program on your computer.
-Here are the [instructions](https://www.wikihow.com/Install-FFmpeg-on-Windows) to install it on Windows.
+The UI was created on QTDesigner.
+If you want to edit the UI or create your own interface, yo need to [install QTDesigner](https://build-system.fman.io/qt-designer-download) on your computer

 ### Usage